ezarcade/quick-ub/README.md

 # quick-ub
-quick unlocker and bypass for go-guardian!
+quick unlocker and bypass for go-guardian using iframes!